eavonius/powerdelivery/environments.markdown

   </div>
 </div>

-Each set of nodes can contain multiple names or IP addresses in the PowerShell array as the *Website* set demonstrates above.
-When powerdelivery deploys to this environment, it will apply any roles applied to Website nodes in a [target](targets.html) to all the listed nodes in this array.
+Each set of nodes can contain multiple names or IP addresses separated by commas as the *Website* set demonstrates above.
+When powerdelivery deploys to this environment, it will apply any roles applied to Website nodes in a [target](targets.html) to all the listed nodes.

 <a name="physical_and_vm_deployment"></a>